mmarouen/Deep-Neural-Net/README.md

 # Deep-Neural-Net
 Implements a multi-layer-perceptron + Autoencoder
-The purpose of this implementation is experimentation and is not intended to be used in production environment for runtime reasons.
 NN parameters are very flexible:
 1. Type= "Classification" or "Regression"
 2. DW (Depth/Width of the network)=vector where each value indicates neurons in indexed layer